Table of Contents

 - Timeliness of response to request for hearing: Number of days between receipt of a hearing application and response to applicant on whether the application is set for a hearing.

 On receipt of a complete application for a hearing, the Board will issue a decision on whether the case is accepted for hearing within 20 calendar days.
-The measure begins when the Board receives a complete application; it does not include time taken for the applicant to provide missing information.
+Time begins when the Board receives a complete application; it does not include time taken for the applicant to provide missing information.

-Results: The Board received 20 applications for a hearing during the 2019-20 fiscal year and responded within 20 calendar days of receipt of the application, whether the application is accepted or denied, 85 per cent of the time.
+Results: The Board received 15 applications for a hearing during the 2020-21 fiscal year and responded within 20 calendar days of receipt of the application, whether the application was accepted or denied, 93 per cent of the time.

 - Timeliness of Board decisions: Following completion of a hearing, the Board endeavors to release its written decision, with reasons, to the parties according to the following schedule:

-- Hearing lasting less than five days: decision released within 60 business days.
+- Hearings lasting less than five days: decision released within 60 business days

-- Hearing lasting five to 20 days: decision released within 90 business days.
+- Hearings lasting five to 20 days: decision released within 90 business days

-- Hearing lasting more than 20 days: decision released within 120 business days.
+- Hearings lasting more than 20 days: decision released within 120 business days.

-Results: During the 2019-20 fiscal year, the Board was able to meet its decision release performance standards in two of the four cases.
+Results: During the 2020-21 fiscal year, the Board was able to meet its decision release performance standards 100 per cent of the time.

-- Quality of Service: The Board’s goal is fewer than three complaints about the quality of service received for the fiscal year.
+- Quality of Service: The Board’s goal is fewer than three complaints about the quality of service received per fiscal year.

 The measure is the incidence of complaints from parties about any aspect of the quality of the provision of the Board’s service.